Making Piwik UI faster

 Results: A gain is noticeable both in download size (minus 10%) and in download time (minus 45%).

-3) CSS files comparison, returning visit to Piwik
+3) CSS files comparison, returning visit to Matomo

 CSS files - Before optimization